Merlin O'Neill: Later life and death

 O'Neill retired from the U.S. Coast Guard on 1 June 1954 with the rank of admiral.
 His decorations included the Legion of Merit, awarded for exceptionanally meritorious conduct during the invasion of Sicily.
 After retiring from active duty Admiral O'Neill resided in Lusby, Maryland.
 O'Neill died of cardiac arrest 1 March 1981 at the Naval Hospital at Patuxent River Naval Air Station.
 He was survived by his wife, Esther, and two daughters.
 The Admiral Merlin O’Neill Award was established by the Military Officers Association of America Southern Maryland Chapter at the behest of O'Neill's widow, Mrs. Esther O’Neill.
 O’Neill, who was recognized for his interest in the development and recognition of junior officers, moved to southern Maryland after his retirement and lived in the area until his death in 1981.
-He is interred in the cemetery of Christ Church in Port Republic, Maryland.